 As the figure above shows, actual ML code is just a tiny part of the whole system.
 Before the ML code, we need to think about data processes.
 It’s not just about collecting data and storing it in a place.
 The system has to be highly fault-tolerant.
 For example, if you’re using a cloud service to collect data and the service fails, there should be a rescue mechanism to avoid data loss.

 Also, ML models need frequent updates depending on the use case.
 It’s not good practice to have developers spend a lot of time on each update.
 So, it’s beneficial to have systems and tools to save time and be more transparent throughout the process.
 One such way is to use a good model registry that allows us to store and manage multiple trained models.
 There are open-source model registries like MLflow and ModelDB.
-For more sophisticated and collaborative solutions, checkout neptune.ai (free to use for individual developers).
+For more sophisticated and collaborative solutions, checkout neptune.ai.

 Read how you can version, store, organize, and query models, and model development metadata with Neptune.